SoftServe: Growth and acquisitions

 In January 2017, SoftServe acquired Wroclaw-based Coders Center, for between $1.5 million and $3 million.

 Recent events

 In September 2020, the company was targeted by a ransomware attack, in response SoftServe shut down many of their internal systems to try and stop the spread of the virus.
 SoftServe says there is no evidence that the virus spread to customers' systems, and most of SoftServes internal systems were back online in a few hours to a few days.
 The hack resulted in bits of unfinished customer source code, and other information being shared on the internet.
 The individual who claims to be behind the hack, 'Freedomf0x', also published fragmented personal information of about 200 individuals, but whether this information is linked to SoftServe employees is unclear.
 The attack targeted the company by exploiting the Windows tool Rainmeter.
 In response to the breach SoftServe partnered with multiple cyber and data security firms, and instituted new security policies.

-SoftServe executives open new offices in Kharkiv.